AxtMueller/Windows-Kernel-Explorer/README.md

+# About the program cannot be used on the latest WINDOWS 10:
+After installing KB5004237, WINDOWS internally blacklisted "HT SRL" certificate.
+If you want to use the program, you have to sign the driver with your own certificate.
+When I release next version, I will use a new certificate from an enthusiastic fan.

 # Introduction
 Windows Kernel Explorer (you can simply call it as "WKE") is a free but powerful kernel research tool.
 It supports from Windows XP to Windows 10 (32-bit and 64-bit).
 Compared with WIN64AST and PCHunter, WKE can run on the latest Windows 10 without updating binary files.